j0fiN/pcmd/README.md

 ---> 100%
 ```
+or download the  files from the releases :bookmark:.
 ### Building a cmd.yaml file :hammer:
 Create a file `cmd.yaml`.
 The key will be your custom name and value will be the terminal command.